grifferz/ongoing-struggle/content/posts/2025/2025-09-07-rethinking-my-backups/index.md

 had most of the production hosts ready to start doing daily backups overnight.
-The next day I found that my new backup host had filled its filesystem, and due to this my import script had bailed out and there were several partially-completed overnight.
+The next day I found that my new backup host had filled its filesystem, and due to this my import script had bailed out and there were several partially-completed overnight backups.
 I had obviously missed some things on the production hosts that should have been excluded from being backed up.

 I was able to get a list of all backups ("snapshots", in `restic` terminology) that had completed so I tried to do a `diff` between the most recent snapshot